-Since its introduction, the iPad has received a great deal of attention for its potential to ehance the lives of those living with an autism spectrum disorder.
+Since its introduction, the iPad has received a great deal of attention for its potential to enhance the lives of those living with an Autism Spectrum Disorder.
 The portability and flexibility that iPads offer make it a more accessible tool for individuals who have learning or coordination difficulties.
-They are a great tool for supporting communication, learning, behavior, motivation and independent leisure time.
+The iPad is a great tool for supporting communication, learning, behavior, motivation and independent leisure time.
 However, this tool is more powerful when families and caregivers receive training and support in how to use the device…it is quality teaching and support that make positive outcomes possible, not just the device.

 Since April 2014, Andrew’s Gift has gifted over